IATI/iati-datastore-docs/docs/adv_search.rst

     The query **Transaction Transaction Type Code == 1 - Incoming Funds** returns all activities with at least one incoming fund transaction.
 Other transaction types may be included in the activity.

-    However, if you download the results of the query at transaction-level, only incoming fund transactions will be downloaded.
+    However, the transaction-level download can be used to only download incoming fund transactions from these results.
 See the simple search user guide for more information on download options.

 Element Wise Searching
 ^^^^^^^^^^^^^^^^^^^^^^